Categories

 Do You Really Understand ABV?

-Understanding the true impact of alcohol by volume (ABV) can be a challenge.
-This article aims to help you better comprehend the implications of ABV and understand how it might be misleading.
+This article aims to help you better comprehend the implications of ABV and understand not only how it might be misleading, but how miscalculation can also make or break your beer or wine.
 It is easy to give little or no credence to a mere 1% increase or decrease.
 But when you dig into the numbers, you find out otherwise.

 To truly grasp ABV, we need to get a little nerdy so you can better visualize how much alcohol is actually in the bottle.
 If you work from kits, wrapping your brain around a 1% difference in ABV can help you better select the right kit for your taste.
 The long and the short of it is that higher alcohol levels do not directly equate to better beer and wine.
 A small increase or decrease in ABV noticeably affects your flavor profile.
 Too much or too little just might ruin your batch.
-The bottom line is that a 1% shift in ABV is a lot more alcohol than you think, especially with beer and wine.
+The bottom line is that a 1% shift in ABV is a lot more alcohol than you think, especially with beer and wine as they are lower alcohol beverages.

-You, the home beer or winemaker, know that alcohol by volume (ABV) is a key measurement for a successful beverage.
+You already know that alcohol by volume (ABV) is a key measurement for a successful beverage.
 It tells you the percentage of alcohol expressed as a component of the total volume.
-While ABV is a useful and widely accepted tool, it can easily mislead you when trying to understand the actual alcohol content of your creations.
-The percentage increase in alcohol content doesn't follow a linear path with the increase in ABV.
+While ABV is a useful and widely accepted tool, it can easily mislead you when trying to understand the actual alcohol content.
+The percentage increase in alcohol content doesn't follow a linear path.
 This can lead to underestimating the impact of an increase in your alcohol content.

-To tackle the limitations of understanding ABV, you can utilize alternative methods for measuring alcohol content in beer and wine.
+To understand ABV more clearly, you can utilize alternative methods for measuring alcohol content.
 One such method is to use standard drink units, which represent the amount of pure alcohol in a beverage.
 In the United States, a standard drink contains 14 grams of pure alcohol.
 To illustrate the difference in drink units between a 5-ounce glass of wine with 12.5% ABV compared to one with 14% ABV, let's calculate the pure alcohol content in each.

 A 5-ounce glass of wine with 12.5% ABV contains 0.625 ounces of pure alcohol (5 ounces x 12.5%), while a 5-ounce glass of wine with 14% ABV contains 0.7 ounces of pure alcohol (5 ounces x 14%).
 By using standard drink units, you can determine that the 14% ABV wine has approximately 12% more pure alcohol than the 12.5% ABV wine (0.7 ounces vs. 0.625 ounces).
 That is a huge difference!